Sylvester-dev/vk_blog/content/2021-about-nft/index.md

 ### How do NFTs actually work?

-You need to lock and load your crypto wallet, which you can connect and track, if you’re interested in purchasing NFTs as everything operates digitally.
+If you're interested in purchasing NFTs, then you will need to lock and load your crypto wallet, which you can connect and track.
-Due to the increasing hype, there are now ‘drops’ that not only build anticipation but can make bidding a very interesting experience for all eager and willing participants.
+With the increasing hype, there are now 'drops' that not only build anticipation, but also make bidding very interesting for all eager and willing participants.

 ### How can I create my own NFT?